mgoellnitz/dinistiq/README.md

 ## How to use

 Extend your project with the dependency to the rather small dinistiq library file.
-Dinistiq releases used to be available from Maven Central.
-The group id and artifact id are both 'dinistiq'.
+Dinistiq releases are available from Maven Central.
+The group id and artifact id are both `dinistiq`.

 Thus, for projects built with Gradle you will need to add the following lines to the repositories sections of the build file: